fraxiinus/ReplayBook/README.md

 [![Donate](https://shields.io/badge/ko--fi-support%20me-green?logo=ko-fi&style=flat-square)](https://ko-fi.com/fraxiinus)
 ### ReplayBook is a free open-source tool that helps you organize and manage replays.

 ### This project is currently looking for translators!
-Contact me for more information.
+[View the wiki for more information](https://github.com/fraxiinus/ReplayBook/wiki/Translating).

 ## Join the Discord if you need help or have any suggestions